000600/FloodRegressors/README.md

 I found that the model had a mean squared error of around 0.001 after some hyperparameter tuning, although I am sure lower error values are possible.
 Feel free to further tune the hyperparameters or build upon the model!

 ## The XGB Regressor
 An XGBoost Regressor model is also included in the **floodXGB.py**.
-The XGBoost Regressor has 100 estimators, a learning rate of 0.001, and early stopping based on validation sets.
+The XGBoost Regressor has 200 estimators, a learning rate of 0.001, and early stopping based on validation sets.
 The classifier predicts the likelihood of a flood based on the same inputs as the model in the **floodNN.py** file.
-Although the number of estimators is lower than usual, I found that it achieved similar results.
+I found that this configuration achieved a mean squared error of around 0.002, although lower error is probably possible.

-As with the neural network, feel free to tune the hyperparameters or build upon the classifier!
+As with the neural network, feel free to tune the hyperparameters or build upon the regressor!

 ## The Dataset
 The dataset can be found at this link: https://www.kaggle.com/datasets/brijlaldhankour/flood-prediction-factors/data.
 Credit for the dataset collection goes to **BYRAM BLAS RIMAC**, **YASVANTHIKA**, **Rafi Widyansyah**, and others on *Kaggle*.
 It describes the probability of a flood occurring based on multiple facotrs, including: